Sam-Dragon/cloud/gcp/cloud-storage.md

 # Cloud Storage

+> Bucket
-- bucket: container to store all the objects in cloud.
+- Container to store all the objects in cloud.
 It must be unique
 - It can store the data in zonal or regional or multi-regional

 > Storage Class